trimize/42-get_next_line/README.md

 make bonus
 ```

-This will compile everything for ft_printf then include ft_printf's header in your file.
+This will compile everything for get_next_line then include get_next_line's header in your file.

 ```c
 import "path/to/get_next_line(_bonus if multiple files).h"